shubham7stark/BubbleTrouble/README.md

 ## Description

-Bubble Trouble is an Android game that combines elements of puzzle and arcade gameplay.
-Players must capture colorful bubbles by matching them with the correct colors, creating an engaging and addictive gaming experience.
+Bubble Trouble is an Android game that combines puzzle and arcade gameplay elements.
+Players must capture colourful bubbles by matching them with the correct colours, creating an engaging and addictive gaming experience.

 ## Features